stdapproach/sciArticle/ODE_Delta/BookReview_ODE_delta/LiteratureReviewOdeDelta-version2.md

 August 2026

 ### Abstract

 This literature review examines how linear time-invariant (LTI) ordinary differential equations (ODEs) with impulsive forcing (represented by the Dirac delta function and its derivatives) are treated across differential equations, vibration theory, and control theory.
 Motivated by the practical need to find proper solution approaches and closed-form formulas for such systems, we surveyed 100+ sources.
-3 critical gaps in the literature are identified—the absence of general $n$-th order proofs, limited treatment of derivatives of delta, and lack of unified computational frameworks.
+Critical gaps in the literature are identified — limited treatment of derivatives of delta, and lack of unified computational frameworks.

 ### Keywords

 Literature review, delta function, linear ODE, impulse response

 ### Introduction

 The dynamics of evolving processes are often subject to abrupt changes, such as: impact of a hammer on a beam, a bat striking a ball, a bolt of lightning striking a tower.

 Such short-term perturbations are frequently treated as instantaneous events, often modeled as "impulses."
 According to Rao (p.
-381), an impulsive force is characterized by a large magnitude acting over a very short duration.
+381) "The simplest form is the impulsive force a force that has a large magnitude F and acts for a very short time".
 The system's response to such a force is termed the impulse response function (IRF).
 Mathematically, an impulse can be represented within an initial value problem (IVP) by incorporating the Dirac delta function as the external forcing term.
 IVP means following: You have an ODE describing a system, plus the values of the system's state at some initial time.
 The goal is to find the unique solution satisfying both.
 The impulse response of a system is defined as its output in response to an input $\delta(t)$, assuming the system is initially at rest.
 As Cohen (p.
-13) notes, "The impulse function is useful when we are trying to model physical situations, such as the case of two billiard balls impinging, whemake re we have a large force acting for a short time which produces a finite change of momentum."
+13) notes, "The impulse function is useful when we are trying to model physical situations, such as the case of two billiard balls impinging, whemake re we have a large force acting for a short time which produces a finite change of momentum".
+Logan (p.166) "Many physical and biological processes have source terms that act at a single instant of time.
+For example, we can idealize an injection of medicine (a “shot”) into the blood stream as occurring at a single instant; a mechanical system, for example, a damped spring–mass system in a shock absorber on a car can be given an impulsive force by hitting a bump in the road; the switch in an electrical circuit can be closed only for an instant, which leads to an impulsive, applied voltage".

 We're searching the literature providing the solution for LTI ODE with discontinious right hand, including delta-function and it's derivatives.
 The Dirac delta function is a well-known generalized function (distribution) used to model impulsive phenomena.
-Its properties are discussed extensively in the literature, including Bottega (p.
+Its properties are discussed extensively in the literature, including Arfken (pp.76-79), Bottega (p.
 233), Chasnov (p.
-62), Finan (p.
-53), Nagy (p.
-185), Rao (p.
-381), Weber (p.
-86), Zill (p.
-292).
+58), Nagy (p.
+196-201), Weber (p.
+86-90), Zill (p.
+328-330).

 While seeking a general method to solve such systems, we found that existing literature primarily offers solutions for specific first- and second-order ODEs and almost no books presented the common (closed form) solution.

 ### Preliminary info about IFR

-Many books related to Control Theory has tought us about Impulse Response Function (IRF) which is the solution of LTI ODE with zero IC and impulse delta function as load, we've parsed by eye more than 100 control Theory book, such as (This list could be used as starting point for studying Control Theory):
+Many books related to Control Theory has tought us about Impulse Response Function (IRF) which is the solution of LTI ODE with zero Initial Condition (IC) and impulse delta function as load.
+Here's the short list of book discussing IRF.
+This list could be used as starting point for studying Control Theory:

 <div style="font-size: 0.9em; line-height: 1.4; column-count: 2; column-gap: 2em;">